Tool Engineering

 - No tool discovery: Hardcoded tool lists don't scale

-- Non-composable tools: Incompatible formats prevent chaining
+- Non-composable tools: Incompatible input/output formats prevent chaining

 - No versioning: Breaking changes break existing agents